arangodb/docs-hugo/site/content/3.10/data-science/arangographml/getting-started.md

 The `ArangoML` class is the main entry point for the `arangoml` package.
 It requires the following parameters:
+- `client`: An instance of arango.client.ArangoClient.
+Defaults to `None`.
+If not provided, the **hosts** argument must be provided.
 - `hosts`: The ArangoDB host(s) to connect to.
-This can be a single host or a list of hosts.
+This can be a single host, or a list of hosts.
 - `username`: The ArangoDB username to use for authentication.
 - `password`: The ArangoDB password to use for authentication.
+- `user_token`: The ArangoDB user token to use for authentication.
+  This is an alternative to username/password authentication.
 - `ca_cert_file`: (Optional) The path to the CA certificate file to use for TLS verification.
 - `user_token`: (Optional) The ArangoDB user token to use for authentication.
   This is an alternative to username/password authentication.
-- `projects_endpoint`: The URL to the ArangoGraphML Projects Service.
-- `training_endpoint`: The URL to the ArangoGraphML Training Service.
+- `api_endpoint`: The URL to the ArangoGraphML API Service.
+- `settings`: (Optional) A list of secrets files to be loaded as settings.
+Parameters provided as arguments will override those in the settings files (e.g `settings.toml`).
-- `prediction_endpoint`: The URL to the ArangoGraphML Prediction Service.
+- `version`: The ArangoML API date version.
+Defaults to the latest version.

 It is possible to instantiate an ArangoML object in multiple ways: